MicrosoftDocs/customer-insights/ci-docs/audience-insights/diagnostics.md

 ---
-title: "Export logs from Dynamics 365 Customer Insights | Microsoft Docs"
+title: "Audit and Observe Dynamics 365 Customer Insights with Azure Monitor | Microsoft Docs"
-description: "Learn how to export logs to Microsoft Azure Monitor." ms.date: 16/03/2021 ms.reviewer: mhart ms.service: dynamics-365-ai
+description: "Learn how to send logs to Microsoft Azure Monitor." ms.date: 04/11/2021 ms.reviewer: mhart ms.service: dynamics-365-ai
 ms.topic: "article"
-author: brndkfr
+author: brndkfr, andbalan
-ms.author: bkief
+ms.author: bkief, andbalan
 manager: shellyha
 ---

-# Export logs to Azure Monitor (Preview)
+# Audit and Observe Dynamics 365 Customer Insights with Azure Monitor (Preview)

 Dynamics 365 Customer Insights is integrated with Microsoft Azure Monitor.
-With Azure Monitor resource logs, you can monitor and send logs to [Azure Storage](https://azure.microsoft.com/services/storage/) or stream them to [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/).
+With Azure Monitor resource logs, you can monitor and send logs to [Azure Storage](https://azure.microsoft.com/services/storage/) and to [Azure Log Analytics](https://docs.microsoft.com/azure/azure-monitor/logs/log-analytics-overview) or stream them to [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/).

+- **Audit Events** - enables change tracking done via the Dynamics 365 Customer Insights UI.
+- **Operational Events**
+  - **Workflow Monitoring** - The Workflow allows one to setup [Data Sources](data-sources.md), [unify](data-unification.md) and [enrich](enrichment-hub.md) and finally [export](export-destinations.md) data into other systems.
+All those steps can be done individually (e.g. trigger a single export) or orchestrated (e.g. data refresh from data sources which trigger the unification process which will pull in additional enrichments and once done export the data into another system).
+For more details see the [WorkflowEvent Schema](#workflow-event-schema).
+  - **APIEvents** - all API calls to the customers instance to Dynamics 365 Customer Insights.

 ## Set up the diagnostic settings